Herøy Municipality (Møre og Romsdal): Geography

 The main population and administrative centre of the municipality is the town of Fosnavåg, located on the island of Bergsøya.
 The municipality is entirely composed of islands located north of the Rovdefjorden.
-It includes the main islands of Bergsøya, Leinøya, Nerlandsøya, Remøya, Runde, Skorpa, Flåvær, and the eastern part of Gurskøya, plus many smaller islands.
+It includes the main islands of Bergsøya, Leinøya, Nerlandsøya, Remøya, Runde, Skorpa, Flåværet, and the eastern part of Gurskøya, plus many smaller islands.
+The highest point in the municipality is the 660.19 m tall mountain Sollia, located on the island of Gurskøya, on the border with Sande Municipality.

 The island of Runde is especially notable for its large seabird colonies (and Runde Lighthouse), while Skorpa is famous for its role as a station for the Shetland bus.
 The islands are connected together via a series of bridges including the Runde Bridge, Remøy Bridge, Herøy Bridge, and Nerlandsøy Bridge.

-The Herøyfjorden bisects Herøy municipality.
+The Herøyfjorden bisects Herøy Municipality.
 The half located south of the fjord is referred to as Inner Herøy, while the half located north of the fjord is referred to as Outer Herøy.
-Inner and Outer Herøy are tied together by the Herøy Bridge which connects the islands of Gurskøy and Leinøya.
+Inner and Outer Herøy are tied together by the Herøy Bridge which connects the islands of Gurskøya and Leinøya.
 Along this main route of traffic is the islet Notøy and the even smaller Herøya islet, an old trading station (now museum) and the original location of the original Herøy Church.